MARKETS & HUMAN DESIGN

 Systems Thinking

-The same cognitive traits required to operate in uncertain markets are also required to build stable systems.
+The same cognitive traits required to operate in uncertain markets are the ones needed to build anything that actually holds up over time.

 Ongoing Lab